Using the Starter Scaffold

 }

 Streaming channels — SSE, WebSockets, voice — deliver the reply as it is produced.
-The reply-dispatcher routes their replies to streaming:deliver, and chat-collector invokes chatPublish to forward parts onto whichever transport the application uses.
+When a session's destination set carries a { kind: 'ui-streaming' } entry, the router emits a delivery:ui_streaming event for it after the turn settles; chat-collector subscribes to that event and invokes chatPublish to forward parts onto whichever transport the application uses.

 The common pattern is Redis pub/sub: